What is the Pill?

 The Pill may not be effective if:

-- you have very severe diarrhoea
+- You have very severe diarrhoea

 See Missed pills for instructions.